mattheson/tempo/crates/tempo_fs_provider/README.md

 File sync (fs) provider for Tempo.

-This provider reads and writes to directories, which users can share using third-party file sync services.
+This provider reads and writes to directories.
+A directory corresponds to a session in this provider.
+Users can share using third-party file sync services.

 ## filesystem sessions
 Filesystem sessions are extremely similar to Git's `.git` directory.

-To safely store filesystem-based sessions in **sync services** and allow for **concurrent modification**, developers should be mindful of the following:
+To safely store filesystem-based sessions in **sync services** and allow for **concurrent modification**:
 - avoid concurrent writes as much as possible
   - use unique values in the kv store
   - have a guarantee that users create unique objects
-    - e.g. storing uuid somewhere in binary
+    - e.g. storing uuid somewhere in blob should be sufficient
   - only modify files if you have a guarantee that other users won't modify them
 - you need deterministic conflict resolution for any conflicting writes